 and a lot of other bells and whistles, in some cases superior to Medium.

-It is true that until now I did spend some time tinkering with it, e.g. by applying some SEO techniques and adding AMP but you don’t need that to get started.
+It is true that until now I did spend some time tinkering with it, e.g. by applying some SEO techniques but you don’t need that to get started.
 Needless to say that customizing your blogging template is a great way to polish your developer skills.